noface1200/Command-Line-UI-Tool/README.md

 # Create fire-faded ASCII art with the "blood" font
 text = "Hello world"
 ascii_art = cli.ascii(text, font='bloody')
-faded_ascii_art = cli.fadet(ascii_art, fadetype='purplepink')
+faded_ascii_art = cli.fade(ascii_art, fadetype='purplepink')

 # Print the result
 print(faded_ascii_art)
 ```

 credits to venaxyt for creating fade. the color gradient tool used in this repo
-note: you can find all working color schemes for the fadet function at https://github.com/venaxyt/fade
+note: you can find all working color schemes for the fade function at https://github.com/venaxyt/fade